- You’d Be Speaking German Right Now If…

 If you feel productive or righteous, you’re doing it wrong.
 You want your “work” to be almost accidental.
 Almost incidental.
 Almost a side-effect.
 You weren’t trying to learn Japanese: you just watched too darn much TV and it stuck.

 Modern life is full of people advocating force.
-Let’s call these people “Clausewitz’s Bastards” (a little like “Voltaire’s Bastards”, which is the actual title of a pretty decent book).
+Let’s call these people “Clausewitz’s Bastards” (a little like “Voltaire’s Bastards”, which is the actual title of a pretty decent book [check out the respective English and Japanese versions]).
 These are the people who took von Clausewitz’s On War all too seriously.
 First of all, it’s a treatise on war written by a man from a country that literally destroyed itself through war; I mean, like, it’s like if Siad Biarre had written a book called How Not Become A Failed State and motherlovers were quoting that noise a century and a half later like, literally, W the actual F?

-Now, am I saying that your national origin determines the kinds of books you’re allowed to write?
-Of course not.
+Now, am I saying that your national origin — or even a history of personal failure — determines the kinds of books you’re allowed to write?
+Of course not 1.
 I am saying…don’t look to Prince for advice on responsible drug use?
 I dunno.
 Sometimes people give bad advice and you can see how bad it is just by the results they got from following their own advice.
 And I feel like the preceding sentence may come back to bite me someday (lol) but I’m not gonna sit here and Cardinal Richelieu [it’s a verb now] every six lines I write, so, yeah.

 The best that can be said about On War is that it might help if you fight a conventional war against a conventional enemy — but as soon as you face even the vapors of unconventionality, you’re basically toast.
 It’s sorta like your friend who knows martial arts moves, but can only use them if you attack him at the exact angle and speed that he learned in his dojo (道場、どうじょう、doujou) exercises.
 He’s brittle.